niCodeLine/pronostiCard/README.md

         return rc(['nublado', 'muy nublado', 'tapado en nubes', 'blanco, o gris'])
 ```

+The Icon is selected by getting the different forecasts of the day and deciding what's the important issue.
+It does it in the functions **_icon** with **_llueve**, having as hierarchy: day-rain, night-rain, day-clouds, sunny, ...

 Now it proceeds by creating the HTML script, and take the screenshot of the card:

 ```python